archapin/getting-and-cleaning-data-coursera/CodeBook.md

 The details of how to obtain the Mean.Of.Wearable.Data from the original data can be obtain in the README.md file accompanying this data set.

+### Notes

+- Values are normalized and bounded within [-1,1].
+- The units used for the accelerations are 'g's (gravity of earth = 9.80665 meters per squared second).
+- The angular velocity units are radians per second.

-# Variables Included in the Mean.Of.Wearable.Data Data Set #
+## Variables Included in the Mean.Of.Wearable.Data Data Set

 #### Subject

 Unique Experiment Subject Identifier.

 Values: 30 different integer values from 1 to 30

+Unitless variable

 #### Activity